cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/royale/_index.md

 ---
 title: Clash Royale
-subtitle: 'Head to our [Discord](https://discord.gg/clasfiles) server to gget the join password.'
+subtitle: 'Head to our [Discord](https://discord.gg/clasfiles) server to get the join password!
+We also have 10+ clans in Clash of Clans.
+[Check them out](/clans)!'
 description: We make war fun.
 draft: false